2024–2026 Kanlaon eruptions: Response

 During the June 2024 eruption, evacuations were ordered in Canlaon for five barangays near the volcano and communities located along rivers flowing from the volcano, as well as in La Carlota and La Castellana.
 A mask mandate was also imposed in San Carlos.
 At least 4,752 people were displaced, while offices in Canlaon were ordered closed on June 4.
 Authorities in Negros Occidental were also placed on heightened alert, with ashfall warnings declared in Canlaon, La Carlota and La Castellana.
 At least 29 flights at Ninoy Aquino International Airport in Manila as well as in Iloilo, Cebu, Kalibo, Bacolod, Davao, Cagayan de Oro, General Santos, and San Jose Airports were canceled due to the eruption.
 At least 248 people were evacuated in Canlaon.
 On June 4, several flights were canceled and a mandatory emergency evacuation within a 3-kilometer radius was ordered.
 Canlaon Mayor Jose Chubasco Cardenas said that 23,622 residents of five barangays were affected.
 President Bongbong Marcos assured that the government is prepared to offer support to those impacted by the eruption of Kanlaon Volcano.

 After the December 2024 eruption, PHIVOLCS instructed local government units to evacuate residents within a 6-kilometer radius of the volcano's summit and to prepare for possible additional evacuations if the volcanic activity increased.
 Canlaon Mayor Jose Chubasco Cardenas advised residents in affected areas to prepare for mandatory evacuations.
 As a precaution, classes and work in local government offices were suspended, and a curfew was imposed, with all establishments required to close from 10 p.m. to 5 a.m.
 Additionally, a liquor ban was enforced.
 Several flights were cancelled at Iloilo International Airport.
 A health advisory was issued in Toledo, Cebu due to air pollution risks caused by the eruption.
 The Office of Civil Defense said that around 87,000 people had to be evacuated, with 46,900 of them living in La Castellana.
 A price freeze was imposed in Negros Occidental to curb "predatory pricing" by businesses and prevent the hoarding of goods.
 A tent city was established in Himamaylan to house displaced residents in the event of an escalation.
 The Babaylan Festival dance ritual competition scheduled on February 19, 2025, was cancelled by the city government of Bago, citing Kanlaon's activity.
 Following the April 2025 eruption, classes were suspended in La Carlota and La Castellana.
+After the February 2026 eruption, the Department of the Interior and Local Government ordered local governments in Negros Island to enforce strict safety precautions, emphasizing the need to keep danger zones clear and directing local officials to ensure that no residents remain inside restricted areas.